Clear House Accountants Clear House Accountants

 What is the Estate Management Scheme Charge?

-An Estate Management Scheme is a scheme that lets a freeholder or the managing company have a share of the total management control over properties, facilities, and shared areas and is applicable when the leaseholders have bought the freehold from the landlord.
+An Estate Management Scheme is a scheme that lets a freeholder or the managing company have a share of the total management control over properties, facilities, and shared areas and is applicable when the leaseholders have bought the freehold from the landlord.ย

 The purpose of the scheme is to ensure the appearance and standard of the area are kept up to a certain standard.
 The scheme may be utilised to maintain and renovate shared gardens or other shared facilities or areas.
 In such cases, the scheme may allow the landlords to recover specific charges relating to the maintenance.

 Like Service Charges, Estate Management Scheme Charges can also be challenged by applying to a tribunal.
-In case if the leaseholders believe that the charge is unjustified, unreasonable, or have been incorrectly worked out.
+In case the leaseholders believe that the charge is unjustified, unreasonable, or has been incorrectly worked out.
 However, the leaseholders or landlord’s request to challenge the charge will not be entertained by the tribunal if:

 • The landlord or leaseholder has been referred to arbitration according to an arbitration agreement after a dispute or if a tribunal has already taken the decision